 If you upgrade your tool to a new major version, for example from 3.x to 4.x, you need a license file for this new major version.
 If you just want to upgrade within a major version, e.g. from 4.6 to 4.7, you can use the old license file.
 The license files are backward compatible, meaning that you can use a 4.x license file for older tool versions.

 Usually, if your license file has to be updated, you will receive the following error message: FlexErrorNo: -21

 Please contact firstname.lastname@example.org to request an updated license file.
 If the license is under maintenance, you will receive it promptly.

 (MXRAY from 3.1, MXAM from 4.0, MTest from 4.0, MoRe from 1.0)

 The FlexNet Publisher (FNP) libraries integrated in the MES license module have been updated to version 11.14.
 This update enables the license module to read dongle ids on systems running the WibuKey driver in version 6.32 or above.
 If you are using a floating license server which is lower than version 11.14. you must update this installation.
+From MXAM version 8.1 you have to update the floating license server at least to version 11.16.
 Otherwise, there may occur incompatibility issues between the license module and the FlexNet server libraries.

 The license file must be installed on your server.

 If you wish to set up a new FlexNet server, you can download the server, the MES FlexNet Daemon available for Windows and Linux, and the instructions here:

 - Ask for the host address (IP or domain name) of the license server and, optionally, the port to use.